-This line will create a new public transport corridor for the Western side of South Manchester; between the A56 Chester Road from Altrincham and the A5103 Princess Parkway.
-Linking central Manchester, Old Trafford, Chorlton, Wythenshawe, and Manchester Airport; it will greatly improve acces to areas south of the River Mersey, which are currently difficult to reach by public transport from the City Centre.
-Also it will form a quality link from various residential areas to Wythenshawe Town Centre, the Airport and associated development sites.
+This line links central Manchester, Old Trafford, Chorlton, Wythenshawe and Manchester Airport; forming a new public transport corridor for the Western side of South Manchester between the A56 Chester Road from Altrincham and the A5103 Princess Parkway.
+It improves public transport access from the City Centre to areas south of the River Mersey and is a quality link from various residential areas to Wythenshawe Town Centre, the Airport and associated development sites.

 See City Centre for a description of Victoria, Piccadilly, Deansgate–Castlefield and the lines between them; also City South from Deansgate–Castlefield to Cornbrook, Trafford Bar and Chorlton.

 Metrolink routes are light green and main line railways are blue on the diagram.

 This is a 14.5 km line which runs on a mostly segregated alignment with short sections of street–running.
 Most road crossings have tram signals and traffic lights for road vehicles.
 South of Altrincham Road the route mainly uses the wide grass verges alongside roads.
 Most stops have two side platforms.